-Despite the falls in global share markets so far in 2022, options that have higher allocations to growth assets have done better over most periods shown.
-Younger members of retail lifecycle products - those born in the 1970s, 1980s and 1990s - have held their own against the MySuper Growth median over the three-year period and longer.
+Options that have higher allocations to growth assets have done better over most periods shown.
+Younger members of retail lifecycle products - those born in the 1970s and later - have either outperformed or held their own against the MySuper Growth median over the three-year period and longer.
 However, they've done so by taking on significantly more share market risk.
 On average, these younger cohorts have at least 20% more invested in listed shares and listed real assets than the typical MySuper Growth option.

 The 1960s cohort has generally underperformed the median MySuper Growth option.
-This is partly due to a lower allocation to growth assets up until recently, when lifecycle product providers revised their glide paths to delay the de-risking process until older ages.
+This is partly due to a lower allocation to growth assets up until about two years ago, when lifecycle product providers revised their glide paths to delay the derisking process until older ages.
 Another reason for this underperformance is a lower allocation to unlisted assets, which have performed well, and a higher allocation to traditional defensive asset sectors, such as bonds and cash, which have been the weakest performing sectors since the introduction of MySuper.

-The oldest cohorts (those born in the 1950s or earlier) are relatively less exposed to growth assets so you would expect them to underperform the MySuper Growth median over longer periods.
+The oldest cohorts (those born in the 1950s or earlier) are relatively less exposed to growth assets, so you would expect them to underperform the MySuper Growth median over longer periods.
 Capital preservation is more important at those ages, so while they miss out on the full benefit in rising markets, older members in retail lifecycle options are generally better protected in the event of market weakness.